wave-org/DoomWallet/docs/import.md

 ### by QR code

 You can import your wallet by QR code.
-Click "Import Wallet by QR Code" button.
+Click the "Import Wallet by QR Code" button.

 ![](./6-6.jpg)